 Interview with Trea Cotton

 Next World Fitness Pro Trea Cotton is a Fitness Trainer in Mississippi.
-His athletic background and positive mentality make him a great asset to our team of PocketSuite Pros.
+His athletic background and positive mentality make him a great asset to our PocketSuite Pro community.
 Trea talks to CEO, Chinwe Onyeagoro and Managing Editor, Sean Litteljohn about what inspires him and where he finds stress relief.

 Where did this all begin for you?

 Well, I was always an athletic person.
 I played basketball throughout the years, but pretty much got it from my dad.
 He was a bodybuilder back in the day.
 So him doing pushups and I’m on his back.
 He took me to various gyms.
 Eventually, he got me my first gym membership.
 It started from there.
 But it was around that time when he was first diagnosed with cancer.
 So after he got diagnosed and went back to work, that’s when he got me my gym membership.
 Then he passed on.